verovec/vault-agent-secret-injection/README.md

 # Vault Sidecar Secret Injection

-This repository shows you how to inject secrets in you application from Hashicorp Vault in Kubernetes
+This repository shows you how to inject secrets in your application from Hashicorp Vault in Kubernetes

 :warning: Never transform encrypted variable from Vault in base64 encoded data for sensitive values.
 You may prefer inject your sensitive values directly in pod where they are needed.